ChainSafe/game-docs-v2/docs/v2/6_erc20-interactions.md

 ### Balance Of {#balance-of}

-Returns the balance of a standard or custom ERC20 token.
-E.g. "xdai"
+Returns the balance of a standard or custom ERC-20 token, e.g. "xdai"

 ```csharp
 using System.Numerics;